AdoriZahard/hi3er/docs/index.md

     This build only requires 2, Victory and Ego.
 Double start is strictly necessary as Ego and Mobius are the main core of this build.
 You can also take Dark Plumes as 3rd but no more, which will massively help with the SP regen and make the build smoother, especially before F7 as it will be lacking.

 ####<p align="center">Mobius - Signet of Infinity (1st Core)</p>

+!!! note
+    Ideal Order from F1-F7: Double Reroll into 5 max Mobius signets, then 1 Aponia door before F7, then finish Aponia for F7 double.

 Signet | Priority
 - | :----: